ModusCreateOrg/budgeting/Readme.md

 2. **Common code is a chunk.** We let Webpack figure out which bundles we reuse in chunks and create a common chunk that's also asyncronous.
 3. **Redux module injection**.
 Each chunk contains respective views _and_ redux modules.
 Yes, that means reducers, action creators, actions - are all dynamically injected as we navigate through routes.
 That adds to the _minimal application core_ concept and PRPL pattern.
 4. **H2 Push.** The app is hosted on Firebase and we use the magic of _HTTP2 Push_ to push some of the scripts before they are requested.
+5. **Pre-caching**.
+Service Workers pre-cache resources so the browser can access them as soon as the user needs to.

 ## Charts
 Charts are developed using the awesome D3 library.
 The idea behind showing charts is not only to show beautiful content, but also to demonstrate keeping heavy content in a chunk that owns it.
 In other words - we show how applications can run fast even if they use larger libraries.